z4ab/google-sheets-js/README.md

 # google-sheets-js
- Node module to read data from google sheets
+ Node module to read data from google sheets.
+Note: this only works for public spreadsheets

 ### Use package
 - Clone the repository